-Back to Trenton I went, I was able to purchase the 2004 AmeriLite 21MBLE by Gulf Stream for $4,000, $400 less than the asking price.
-The RV came with a new battery, new charge controller and electrical panel, power tongue jack, and a weight distributing hitch.
+Back to the Trenton area I went.
+I was able to purchase the 2004 AmeriLite 21MBLE by Gulf Stream for $4,000, $400 less than the asking price.
+The RV came with a new battery, new charge controller, electrical panel, power tongue jack, and a weight distributing hitch.
 These things alone would have cost me well over $1000.

 So after making the deal, transferring the title and registering the RV, it was time to bring her home.
-I had two choices of where to park my new home.
+Living in the Northeast, most campgrounds close for the winter and weren't an option at this time of year.
+I really only had two choices of where to park my new home.
 The first choice was my best friend's yard.
 He had a concrete pad behind his garage that I could use.
-There was 15 Amp power, water and a septic tank available.
+There was 15 Amp power, water, and a septic tank available.
 This location would increase my travel time to work considerably.

 My second choice was my ex-wife's side yard next to the pool.
 This option had a 20 Amp dedicated power supply and water.
 My travel time wouldn't change so I chose this location.

 NOTE: The "ex" has been really supportive in this whole ordeal.
 My surprise.
 I can't thank her enough.
 I am able to see my daughter every day now instead of every other weekend.
 There are many positive effects as well as negative ones in this transition.
 The biggest one is reinvigorating the relationship with my Daughter since the divorce.